black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 60
 Remove the myTaskArr array and all of the code for localStorage because you don't need them anymore.

+# Step 61
+Now you should save the task items to local storage when the user adds, updates, or removes a task.

+Inside the addOrUpdateTask function, use setItem() to save the tasks with a key of data, then pass the taskData array as its argument.
+Ensure that you stringify the taskData.

+This would persist data once the user adds or updates tasks.